Maeve King Earns Fulbright English Teaching Assistantship in Uruguay

-Lisa Drusedum, education abroad coordinator in WCU’s Center for International Programs and campus administrator for the Fulbright U.S. Student Program, guided King in completing the application and facilitated the process.
+Lisa Drusedum, education abroad coordinator in WCU’s Global Engagement Office and campus administrator for the Fulbright U.S. Student Program, guided King in completing the application and facilitated the process.

 Drusedum is currently advising for the 2022-2023 grant cycle.
 Interested students should email email@example.com to set up a virtual appointment.

 The Fulbright Program is the U.S. government’s flagship international educational exchange program and is designed to build lasting connections between the people of the United States and the people of other countries.
 In the United States, the Institute of International Education supports the implementation of the Fulbright U.S. Student Program on behalf of the U.S. Department of State.